Find more imformation click here for a short overview.

 You are incredible people and we are so very proud of you.
 Thank you for allowing me to spend time with you.
 Congratulations fifth graders.
 Congratulations parents!

 We are currently welcoming registration for fall kindergarten students.
 You will need to bring a birth certificate and immunization records for your child.
 All incoming kindergarten students must turn 5 on or before September 1, 2014 to register.
-Our offices will be closed the month of July.

 We are pleased to offer our summer library opportunity for children and families during the summer.
 The library will be open from 12:30-2PM beginning on June 16th through August 14th.
 Our librarian Sharon Buehler will be offering special activities for students to participate in as they come to check out books to read during the summer.
 This opportunity is made possible through a grant funded by our McMinnville Education Foundation.
 Thank you MEF!